RagnarB83/ash-documentation/docs/module_highlevel_workflows.rst

   ORCA_CCSD_T = ORCATheory(orcasimpleinput=f"!
 CCSD(T) {basis} tightscf noiter", moreadfile=orbfile)
   Singlepoint(theory=ORCA_CCSD_T, fragment=frag)

-Alternative one can use a CC-type method using the MDCI module in ORCA.
+Alternatively one can use a CC-type method using the MDCI module in ORCA.
 Options are: 'CCSD', 'QCISD', 'CEPA/1', 'CPF/1'
 which together with the MDCI_density keyword (takes options: 'linearized', 'unrelaxed' or 'orbopt') will result in the calculation of natural orbitals using the selected method and density.